 If you’re keen to jump on the craft beer bandwagon, then Beer Komachi is the place to go.
 It also has a family atmosphere and is a great place to meet people if you’re new to living in Kyoto.

-Why you’ll love living there
+Why you will love living in Kyoto

 It has a much more laid-back approach to life than the buzzing Osaka or the busy Tokyo.
 Most people travel by bike and there aren’t a huge amount of tall buildings.
 The sprawl of the city is kept in line by the mountains on either side, so it’s easy to get out into the countryside.